Swing Around: Soriani and Moser

-The Apollo (formerly Apollo 2000 from 1984-2006) is very similar to the HUSS Swing Around.
+The Apollo (formerly Apollo 2000 from 1984-2006) was very similar to the HUSS Swing Around.
 However, it is manufactured by Soriani and Moser.
 The major difference is that there is a globe in the center of the ride and the lap bars are closer to the passengers.
-One of these is located at Dorney Park & Wildwater Kingdom.
+One of these was located at Dorney Park & Wildwater Kingdom.

 Technical Park

 Technical Park markets their Swing Around ride as Apollo 2000.
 It features 14 three-passenger cars, which is very similar to the Huss Swing Around, except the Huss Swing Around has cars that only seat two passengers.
 The cars on Technical Park's Apollo 2000 can swing to a height up to 23 feet (7 meters).
 The ride also rotates clockwise like the Huss Swing Around.
 The only noticeable difference apart from the three-passenger cars is the style of the restraint, which is an overhead lap bar, used to restrain the passengers throughout the duration of the ride.